2017–18 Oklahoma Sooners women's basketball team

 The 2017–18 Oklahoma Sooners women's basketball team represented the University of Oklahoma in the 2017–18 NCAA Division I women's basketball season.
 The Sooners were led by Sherri Coale in her twenty-second season.
 The team played its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
 They finished the season 16–15, 11–7 in Big 12 play to finish in a tie for third place.
 They lost in the quarterfinals of the Big 12 women's tournament to TCU.
-They received at-large bid of the NCAA women's tournament where they lost to DePaul in the first round.
+They received an at-large bid to the NCAA women's tournament, where they lost to DePaul in the first round.